Beyond Signal and Noise: Unraveling Scale Invariance in Neuroscience and Financial Networks with Topological Data Analysis: Background and methods

 \subsubsection{Persistent length}

 The first statistical method is by looking at the length of the persistent cycles.
-The length $\Delta$ of a cycle is defined by $\Delta=(\mbox{time of death}-\mbox{time of birth})$.
+The length $\Delta$ of a cycle is defined by

 So for every cycle $\tau=(\mbox{birth},\mbox{death})$ in our persistence diagram, we get a value $\Delta_\tau$.
 We normalize the set of persistence lengths by computing their $z$-scores.
 More precisely, we compute the mean $\mu$ and standard deviation $\sigma$ of the set of persistence lengths and normalize by sending $\Delta_\tau$ to $\frac{\Delta_\tau-\mu}{\sigma}$.
 The statistical test is then given by picking a cutoff value for $z$ and excluding all the cycles whose $z$-scores are lower than that value.
-In practice, the value for $z$ is often chosen at a point where things stabilize.
+In practice, the value for $z_cutoff$ would be a critical $z$-score value where the distinction between signal and noise would be optimal.
+In practice, if the distinction between signal and noise holds, one might see a natural separation in the data, where a cluster of z-scores is distinctly higher than the rest, indicating potential signal.
+However, as we will see bellow, this is often not aways the case.